OutSystems/docs-support/src/licensing/whats-a-personal.md

 * **One development environment:** Your Personal Environment includes one environment and it's impossible to deploy your applications to other environments.

 * **Personal Environment auto-suspension:** If you stop developing or if your applications aren't being used, your Personal Environment will go to sleep.
 If you don't wake your environment up after an extended period of time, your applications will be saved and your Personal Environment will be recycled.
 Long before that happens, we'll let you know.
-For more information, see [here](https://success.outsystems.com/Support/Personal_Environment/What's_an_OutSystems_personal_environment%3F#Is_it_really_free.3F_Until_when.3F).

 * **Shared resources:** Your Personal Environment lives in a shared cloud infrastructure where resources, such as memory and CPU are shared among several environments.
 This means that the performance of your applications will suffer if you exceed 100 concurrent end-users.